Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 Terminology: Peer-to-peer (P2P) or customer-to-customer (C2C)?

 The term C2C belongs to the same group of terms as B2B (business-to-business) and B2C (business-to-consumer).
 Sometimes, P2P has been used to highlight that a marketplace is only about sharing and no money exchanges hands, whereas C2C is seen as a more traditional value exchange between private consumers.
-However, this distinction isn't necessarily meaningful, not least because many P2P marketplaces enable both free sharing of goods and services and charging for them.

-Benefits & challenges of peer-to-peer marketplaces
+Benefits of peer-to-peer marketplaces

 No inventory needed